breannansmith/scisim/readme.md

         mkdir build
         cd build

-5. Run CMake to create the build system with Qt4 enabled:
+5. Run CMake to create the build system with Qt4 and HDF5 enabled:

         cmake -DUSE_QT4=ON -DUSE_HDF5=ON ..